Adebureaux/printf/README.md

 # printf

-This project is pretty straightforward, I have to recode printf.
+This project is pretty straightforward, it's a lite handmade version of the famous printf function.
 It aims to learn what is and how to implement variadic functions.

 ## Usage